eyesofjeremy/position/README.md

 I also knew that I wanted these to be absolutely positioned, based on a percentage of their parent element.

 There are a number of instances which document using jQuery in conjunction with MySQL to create persistent, draggable elements.
 But I had not seen anything using percentages, in particular percentages which switch from left to right, top to bottom, depending on which edge a label is closer to.

+The files here include a sample SQL table to add to a new database.
+Not included is dbconnect.php, which needs to look like this:

+	<?php
+	  $host="mysql.host.here";
+	  $username="username";
+	  $password="password";
+	  $database="yourDatabaseName";
+	?>

+TODO: Would be nice to have this all in one file.